alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 ### Special thanks

 I'd like to give a **huge** thanks to [Nick Butcher][NickButcherGooglePlus], because I probably would never have written this blog post without his help and advice!
 Several of the animations in this blog post were borrowed from his amazing open source application [Plaid][plaid-source-code], which I highly recommend you check out if you haven't already.
 I'd also like to thank [Roman Nurik][RomanNurikGooglePlus] for his [Android Icon Animator][AndroidIconAnimator] tool and for inspiring the path morphing animations in the final example in this blog post.
+Finally, I'd like to thank [Sriram Ramani][SriramRamani] for his [blog post on number tweening][NumberTweeningBlogPost], which inspired the animated digits demo in **Figure 8**.
 Thanks again!

   [adp-delightful-details]: https://github.com/alexjlockwood/adp-delightful-details
   [svg-path-reference]: http://www.w3.org/TR/SVG11/paths.html#PathData